mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Undetected missiles may be picked up by the sensor operator at the start of every combat round with an Average (8+) Electronics (sensors) check.

-**COUNTERMEASURES** Combat involving missiles creates a very tense atmosphere.
+COUNTERMEASURES #TODO Combat involving missiles creates a very tense atmosphere.
 The target spacecraft will likely have detected the launches and its crew will have several anxious minutes to watch the blips on their sensor screens gradually get closer and closer.

 Fortunately, the crew need not be idle as they await their destruction as there are several countermeasures that can be taken against incoming missiles.